WestDRI/rcmodules22/content/python/python-01-setup.md

 to plot matplotlib graphics into remote PNG files and then download them to view locally on your computer.
 On the other hand, this option most closely resembles working in the terminal on a remote HPC cluster.

-2. **Second option**: (note: do not use this option today!) use JupyterHub on our training cluster: point your browser to https://uu.c3.ca, log in with yesterday's username and today's password, then launch a Jupyter Hub server with time = ***6 hours***, **1 CPU core**, memory = ***1500 MB***, GPU configuration = ***None***, user interface =
+2. **Second option** - (note: do not use this option today!)
+Use JupyterHub on our training cluster: point your browser to https://uu.c3.ca, log in with yesterday's username and today's password, then launch a Jupyter Hub server with time = ***6 hours***, **1 CPU core**, memory = ***1500 MB***, GPU configuration = ***None***, user interface =
    ***JupyterLab*** ![Submissions form](/img/jupyterlab.png)
    <!-- {{< figure src="/img/solveMulti.gif" >}} -->

-3. **Third option**: use syzygy.ca with one of the following accounts:
+3. **Third option** - Use syzygy.ca with one of the following accounts:
     - if you have a university computer ID &nbsp;&rarr;&nbsp; go to <a href="https://syzygy.ca" target="_blank">syzygy.ca</a>, under Launch select your institution, then log in with your university credentials
     - if you have a Google account &nbsp;&rarr;&nbsp; go to <a href="https://syzygy.ca" target="_blank">syzygy.ca</a>,